When settling down to watch a documentary film, I remind myself of two important things:

 We [the State Department and the U.S. government] were up against Russia pushing oligarchs and others to buy media.
 We were even up against phony environmental groups, and I’m a big environmentalist, but these were funded by the Russians to stand up against any effort, ‘Oh that pipeline, that fracking, that whatever will be a problem for you,’ and a lot of that money supporting that effort was coming from Russia.

 When she was secretary of state, Clinton, sought to change this dependence.
 Recognizing its tremendous economic potential for many countries, Clinton encouraged fracking all over the world.
-Vice President Joe Biden supported this mission (Blake, 2014).
+According to an article in Mother Jones (Blake, 2014), Vice President Joe Biden supported this mission,

 Following the Crimea crisis, the Obama administration has also been pressing Eastern European countries to fast-track their fracking initiatives so as to be less dependent on Russia.
 During an April visit to Ukraine, which has granted concessions to Chevron and Royal Dutch Shell, Vice President Joe Biden announced that the United States would bring in technical experts to speed up its shale gas development.
 ‘We stand ready to assist you,’ promised Biden, whose son Hunter has since joined the board of a Ukrainian energy company.
 ‘Imagine where you’d be today if you were able to tell Russia: “Keep your gas.”
 It would be a very different world.’